🧠 The problem: why LLMs forget everything

 Raw memory (append-only)

-Store everything, as-is, in chronological order.
-Every interaction, every decision, every note is appended.
+Everything is stored as-is, in chronological order.
+Every interaction, every decision, every note is appended sequentially.

 Advantages: